Chocolate Mint Brownies

 Step by step photos showing how to make chocolate mint brownies.

-EASY TIP: Swap out the homemade brownie layer for a boxed brownie layer.
+Brownie layer.
+Swap out the homemade brownies for a boxed brownie mix if desired.

 Mint filling.